Oneflow-Inc/oneflow/docs/source/fx.rst

 objects to automatically record operations into the :class:`Graph`.

-To use this method, we write the operations that we want inserted as regular PyTorch code and invoke that code with :class:`Proxy` objects as arguments.
+To use this method, we write the operations that we want inserted as regular OneFlow code and invoke that code with :class:`Proxy` objects as arguments.
 These :class:`Proxy` objects will capture the operations that are performed on them and append them to the :class:`Graph`.